wnpld/Ticketing-Kiosk/README.md

 * network.protocol-handler.app.rcptprt: /usr/local/bin/kioskprint
 * network.protocol-handler.expose.rcptprt: true
 * network.protocol-handler.external.rcptprt: true

+It may be necessary to establish a handler on the OS level as well.
+This will vary by OS (and in the case of Linux, by Window Manager).

 ## Pull Requests
 This code has been developed for use by the Winnetka-Northfield Public Library District.
 Feel free to fork and reuse it as you see fit.
 If you would like to contribute to this and the features are ones that I think would contribute to the project without interfering with our own use case I'd be happy to incorporate them.